macsy-models/TFFscan/README.md

-# TFF-SF: MacSyFinder models for the annotation of the type IV filament super-family
+# TFFscan: MacSyFinder models for the annotation of the type IV filament super-family

 This set of MacSyFinder's models are dedicated to the genomic detection of the cellular machineries that are members of the type IV filament super-family.
 The systems that can be detected are the following: